kaiserpelagic/restrecord-example/README.md

 ## Setup and Configuration

-### Sbt Users
+### SBT Users

 Add dependency to your project description:
 ```scala
  val rest_record "net.liftmodules" %% "restrecord" % (liftVersion + "-1.1") % "XXX"
 ```

+### Configuring
-Configure the api endpoint in Boot.scala by setting the url var in RestWebSerice.
-Here we are using Twitter's search api.
-This can be overriden later if you need a spefic Record to hit a different endpoint.
-The default is "localhost".
+By default the api endpoint is "localhost".
+You can change this in Boot.scala by setting setting the url var in RestWebSerice.
 ```scala
 object Boot.scala {
   etc ...